Cursor Workflow

 Rules (.cursor/rules/)

-Rules are "prompt enhancers" that give Cursor context about your codebase conventions:
+Rules are "prompt enhancers" that give Cursor context about your codebase conventions.
+Use them to keep AI output aligned with how this repo is organized and deployed.

 Commands (.cursor/commands/)